obmarg/cynic/cynic-book/src/quickstart.md

 #### Building your query structs.

-Cynic allows you to build queries from Rust structs - so you'll need to take the query you're wanting to run, and convert it into one or more rust structs.
+Cynic allows you to build queries from Rust structs - so you'll need to take the query you're wanting to run and convert it into some rust structs.
 This can be quite laborious and error prone for larger queries so cynic provides [`a generator`][1] to help you get started.

 Go to [https://generator.cynic-rs.dev][1] and select how you'd like to input your schema.
 If the GraphQL API you wish to use is accessible on the internet